ikh-innovation/roboweldar-votenet/README.md

 In [panel_model_util](./panelnet/panel_model_util.py) and [panelnet_utils](./panelnet/panelnet_utils.py)  the two classes of this dataset are defined (vertical and horizontal panels), along with their average size values, and other dataset specific information.

-The generated dataset can be found in #TODO and should be put in a subfolder of votenet, called "panelnet".
+The generated dataset can be found in [dataset](https://iknowhow-my.sharepoint.com/:f:/p/tsakelliou/ElvM0V49FFtNnvGwG8wrqGUBvFNP7BTcW_j22QQVlMvPfQ?e=BNiSII) and should be put in a subfolder of votenet, called "panelnet".

 ![Alt text](scene_gen.png?raw=true "Example of Panelnet")